 In the first 4-5 years that we were married, life was almost magical.
 We spent lots of quality time together, we made a home together, excelled in our careers, and more.
 As much as we wanted the magic to last forever, it did not.

-After the magical years came the dark years.
+After the magical years came some dark years.
 This is when we realized that we were short on tools to manage the normal issues that arise in a marriage.
-Neither one of us came from a family that stayed together, so we didn't know what working things out and staying together looked like.
+Neither one of us came from a family that stayed together, so we didn't know what working things out and staying in a marriage together looked like.
 We also realized that we had never experienced the benefit of good marriage mentoring, either in our own families or the families around us.
 This is the kind of mentoring that happens naturally when you come from an intact family and your parents had a healthy marriage.
 Not perfect, of course, but healthy.
 Neither one of us had that and we knew that we needed some help.

 The good news is that we were part of a church community where healthy marriage mentors could be found.
 So we did the only thing we knew how to do, we reached out for help.
 And by this time, we were desperate.
 Our pastor and his wife were about as authentic as any two people we have ever met and all these years later, they still are!
 Even though Tami and I had lots of challenges to work through, we also had some people who were modeling a good marriage for us, who were encouraging us, and who would never give up on us.
 And if they refused to give up on us, we couldn't give up on us either, right?

 We worked very hard in those early years to get things back on track.
 We went to just about every marriage conference we could afford.
-Family Life used to do weekend marriage enrichment retreats in our area and we went to quite a few of them.
+Family Life Ministries used to do weekend marriage enrichment retreats in our area and we went to quite a few of them.
 We read marriage books.
 Lots of them.
 Maybe all of them.
-There really was not one thing that we did or read that got us back on track towards a healthy marriage, rather it was the all of the little things we did.
+There really was not just one thing that we did or read that got us back on track towards a healthy marriage, rather it was all of the little things we did.

-By the time we had been married just 10 or 12 years, we were already feeling the relief from leaving those crazy hard years behind us.
+By the time we had been married just 10 or 12 years, we were already feeling the relief from leaving those crazy hard years, the dark years, behind us.
 We had certainly learned a lot, and chief among what we had learned was that we did not know as much about marriage and relationships as we thought we did on the day we married.
-There was certainly more to having a great marriage than marrying someone you loved deeply and letting things fall into place.
+There was certainly more to having a great marriage than marrying someone you loved deeply and merely letting things fall into place.
 The reality is that if husbands and wives are not intentional with marriage, very little will "fall" into place.
 More likely than that, things in marriage will drift or fall out of place if we don't have the skills needed to prevent this from happening.

-We have officially been empty-nesters now for over 4 years and you know what?
+We have officially been empty-nesters now for over 5 years and you know what?
 It feels like a honeymoon again!
 We adore our daughters and miss them in our home, but raising kids is hard, demanding work.
 I always say that "parenting isn't for cowards or sissies."
 If you have kids, you know this to be true.
 So here is our message to all who are weary from marriage and parenting: Do the hard work of parenting while you are raising a family, but never sacrifice your marriage.
 Marriage must come first if you want to be a great parent.
-It is the foundation of your family and if you are intentional and stay together, you just might discover a second honeymoon in your future.
+Marriage is the foundation of your family and if you are intentional and stay together, you just might discover a second honeymoon in your future.
 We sure did!

 At this point in our lives, Tami is a Licensed Marriage and Family Therapist and the Clinical Director at a group counseling practice.
-She helps some of the most challenged marriages learn to work things out and thrive.
+She helps some of the most challenged couples learn to work things out and thrive.
 It is truly an amazing thing to witness.
 As for me (Brad), after 26 years as a professional firefighter, I retired in 2013.
 During those years, I count myself blessed to have helped many of my firefighter friends with their marriages.
 I was able to counsel and encourage these friends to have better marriages and families by discovering what it takes to make things work.
 Tami and I also served on staff at our church for nearly 20 years where we were able to pour into other married couples as well.
 Currently, I am helping daily in our group counseling practice by managing things behind the scenes.
 I still love to help others in life and marriage and that's precisely the reason why Tandem Marriage was born.